zxynj/Midterm-election-simulation-project/README.md

 ## Instructions:
 The detail for this project is [here](https://www.utdallas.edu/~ammann/stat6341/node13.html).

-TLDR: Simulate Bonferroni's confidence interval and Fitzpatrick confidence interval for the difference in cadidate preference during a poll for various scenarios.
+TLDR: Under different settings, simulate the confidence intervals for the difference in cadidate preference using Bonferroni and Fitzpatrickmethod.

 ## Results: